 An unknown poster on the 4chan message board posted a 125GB seed file claiming to include all of Twitch’s content and submission history.
 Additionally, there is unreleased source code for Vapor, a Steam-based project that Amazon has not shared.

-Twitch operates as a subsidiary of Amazon that focuses on video game live streaming, including broadcasts of esports competitions.
+Twitch operates as a subsidiary of Amazon that focuses on live video game streaming, including esports competitions broadcasts.